-GSI Technology incurred non-recurring engineering service expense and manufacturing services of approximately \$397,000 and \$482,000 during the fiscal years ended March 31, 2022 and March 31, 2021, respectively, from Wistron NeWeb Corp ("WNC") in connection with the design, development and manufacture of single-APU PCIe boards and, with respect to the fiscal year ended March 31, 2021 only, LEDA-G production boards, in each case to be used in the Company's in-place associative computing product.
+GSI Technology incurred non-recurring engineering service expense and manufacturing services of approximately \$240,000 and \$397,000 during the fiscal years ended March 31, 2023 and March 31, 2022, respectively, from Wistron NeWeb Corp ("WNC") in connection with the design, development and manufacture of single-APU PCIe production boards, to be used in the Company's in-place associative computing product.
 Mr. Hsieh, a member of the Board of Directors, is the Chairman and Chief Strategy Officer of WNC.